-raii value at De cember 31 , 2011
+Fair Value at December 31, 2011

 Level 1 Level 2 Level 3 Total

-Interest rate swap and cap liability \$ \$(1,796) \$ \$(1,796)
+Interest rate swap and cap liability \$ - \$ (1,796) \$ - \$ (1,796)

-Total \$- \$(1,796) \$- \$(1,796)
+Total \$ - \$ (1,796) \$ - \$ (1,796)

 The fair values of the derivative financial instruments are determined using widely accepted valuation techniques including discounted cash flow analysis on the expected cash flows of each derivative.
 The Company determined that the significant inputs, such as interest yield curves and discount rates, used to value its derivatives fall within Level 2 of the fair value hierarchy and that the credit valuation adjustments associated with the Company's counterparties and its own credit risk utilize Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default by itself and its counterparties.
-As of December 31, 2011, the Company assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its derivative positions and determined that the credit valuation adjustments were not significant to the overall valuation of its derivatives.
-As a result, the Company's derivative valuations in their entirety are classified in Level 2 of the fair value hierarchy.
+As of December 31, 2011, the Company assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its derivative positions and determined that the credit valuation adjustments were not significant to the overall valuation of its derivative valuations in their entirety are classified in Level 2 of the fair value hierarchy.